ComputationalRadiationPhysics/isaac/INSTALL.md

         directory.
 Later, while compiling an application using ISAAC (including the examples), add `-DIceT_DIR=$ICET_INSTALL_DIR`, where
         `$ICET_INSTALL_DIR` is the path of the IceT install directory used above.
 * __MPI__ for the communication on the cluster.
 This should be available on all clusters these days.
-However for a local testsystem OpenMPI is a commonly used
+However, for a local test system, OpenMPI is a commonly used version:
-  version:
   * _Debian/Ubuntu_:
     * `sudo apt-get install libopenmpi-dev`
   * _From Source_: